autogluon/autogluon/docs/tutorials/image_classification/beginner.md

 You can also feed in multiple images all together, let's use images in test dataset as an example:
 ```{.python .input}
 bulk_result = classifier.predict(test_dataset)
 print(bulk_result)
 ```

 An extra column will be included in bulk prediction, indicate the corresponding image for the row.
+There will be (# image) rows in the result, each row includes `class`, `score`, `id` and `image` for prediction class, prediction confidence, class id, and image path respectively.

 ## Generate image features with a classifier